Factbox: The wealthy behind U.S. presidential race

 * Paul Singer - hedge fund manager who helped fund efforts to legalize gay marriage in New York.
 Donation: $1 million

-* Rooney Holdings Inc - private investment firm formed in 1980s to acquire the Manhattan Construction Co. and has since expanded into many areas.
+* Rooney Holdings Inc - A private investment firm formed in 1980s to acquire the Manhattan Construction Co. and since expanding into many areas.
+Total donations: $1 million

+* J.W.
+Marriott Jr. - chairman and CEO of Marriott International, brother of Richard Marriott.
 Total donations: $1 million

 * Richard Marriott - chairman of Host Marriott International.
 Total donations: $1 million